Helen Ghosh

-Dame Helen Frances Ghosh (//ɡəʊʃ//; gauche; Kirkby; born 21 February 1956) is a former British civil servant who has been Master of Balliol College, Oxford, since 2018.
+Dame Helen Frances Ghosh (//ɡəʊʃ//; gauche; Kirkby; born 21 February 1956) is a former British civil servant who was Master of Balliol College, Oxford, from April 2018 to June 2026.
 She was previously director-general of the National Trust from November 2012 to April 2018.

 From 1979 to 2012 she was a British civil servant.
 She was Permanent Secretary at the Home Office from January 2011 to November 2012, and prior to that was permanent secretary at the Department for Environment, Food and Rural Affairs (DEFRA) from November 2005 to the end of 2010.
 On appointment at DEFRA, she was the only female permanent secretary to head a major department of the British Government.

 Early life and education

 Ghosh was born Helen Frances Kirkby in Farnborough, Hampshire, in 1956, daughter of William Kirkby, a civil service scientist, and his wife, Eileen (née Howe), a librarian.
 She was educated at Farnborough Hill, an all-girls private Catholic school.

 She studied modern history at St Hugh's College, Oxford, graduating with a Bachelor of Arts (BA) degree in 1976.
 She then undertook postgraduate study at Hertford College, Oxford, graduating with a Master of Letters (MLitt) in 1980; her thesis concerned the history of Italy in the 6th century.